mpinar/MachineLearning/Coursework_Mert_Pinar.md

 # Coursework #1

-This coursework contains four key components, those are;
+This coursework contains four key components, which are;

   - Partitioning clusters with White Wine Data
   - Hierarchical clustering with White Wine Data